WICG/fenced-frame/explainer/README.md

 > true
 ```

-This is called synchronously, and will look at which ever frame its execution context sits in.
+This is called synchronously, and will look at the execution context of the frame invoking the API.

 ## Security considerations